i-kiran/i-kiran.github.io/personal.md

   color: #444;
   margin: 1.2em 0;
 }

+.small-blockquote {
+  font-size: 0.75em;         /* smaller text */
+  line-height: 1.6;
+  color: #555;               /* softer gray tone */
+  background: #fafafa;       /* light background */
+  border-left: 3px solid #cce6e6;
+  padding: 0.8em 1em;
+  font-style: italic;
+  margin: 1.5em 0;
+  border-radius: 5px;
+}
 </style>

 # Poetry

 Since childhood, I have carried a quiet inability to speak my emotions aloud.But somewhere in that silence, I discovered writing, not only as a way to understand my own feelings but as a way to step into others.
 People often call me an empath, and perhaps they are right.
 When I write, I do not just express what I feel; I inhabit what *someone else* might be feeling.
 Their grief, their hesitation, their quiet hopes, they live through my words before I even realize it.
 Writing, for me, is both mirror and refuge.
 It is how I translate emotion into something I can finally see.

 Below, I share a few of my pieces, reflections that speak in the language I could not always find.
 I am always open to thoughts, reflections, and feedback on how they make you feel.